theblockstalk/upgradeable-proxy/README.md

 **TODO:**
 * test using libraries
+* test overloading functions with more / different arguments
+* test bytecode optimizations
 * Change access modifier pure to view.
 * Test upgradeability of data structures: strings, mappings, structs, arrays
 * upgrade a contract twice with many things that can be upgraded upgraded